A sample of Fast Radio Bursts discovered and localised with MeerTRAP at the MeerKAT telescope: Analysis

 \subsection{Primary and coherent beam models}

 As we investigate the inferred FRB all-sky rates based on the MeerTRAP survey progress so far in this paper, it is essential to understand the MeerKAT telescope array's beam response accurately.
 For the IB, we based our analysis on astro-holographic measurements of the MeerKAT Stokes I primary beam response at L-band \citep{2021Asad, 2022DeVilliers}, which are consistent with a cosine-tapered field illumination pattern at small radial distances \citep{2020Mauch}.
 The cosine-tapered primary beam parameterisation is available in the \textsc{katbeam} \textsc{python} package\footnote{\url{https://github.com/ska-sa/katbeam/}}.
-For the CBs, we simulated the beam tiling patterns on the sky using the \textsc{mosaic} beam synthesis code \citep{2021Chen} for typical MeerTRAP observing configurations.
+For the CBs, we numerically simulated the individual CB PSF and the beam tiling pattern on the sky using the \textsc{mosaic} beam synthesis code \citep{2021Chen} for typical MeerTRAP observing configurations.
+We then computed the total aggregate CB response by reprojecting the individual CB PSF to each tiling location in the grid.
+The total CB response is the superposition of the individual PSFs and the survey coverage is given by the maximum value over all contributing individual PSFs for each pixel in the total CB PSF array.
+We calculated the total half-power area from this by summing the sky area of at least 0.5 in the total CB response.
+Hence, the resulting estimate is corrected for (i.e.\ excludes) the beam overlap by design.
+The beam overlap at half-power, meaning the difference between our total area values and the simple CB area sum $N_\text{beam} \times A_{0.5}(\text{1 CB})$, where $N_\text{beam}$ is the number of CBs in the grid and $A_{0.5}(\text{1 CB})$ is the half-power area of an individual CB, amounted to at most 1 per cent for the FRBs in this paper.
+This is unsurprising, as the CBs were spaced relatively far apart (0.25 level) so that their half-power areas do not significantly overlap except in pathological cases, e.g.\ at extreme hour angles or low frequencies.
 In Fig.~\ref{fig:beamarea} we show the scaling of the IB half-power area with frequency, and we compare the half-power beam areas of the IB and the total area tesselated with CBs.